 Inculcate a campus community that integrates global educational opportunities.

-Establish Faculty exchange programs.
+Establish faculty/student exchange programs.

 Identify partnership agreements with international institutions.